1993 Trans-Tasman Test series

 The 1993 Trans-Tasman Test series was an international rugby league test series played in Australia between Australia and New Zealand.
 The series, which started on 20 June in Auckland and finished on 30 June in Brisbane, consisted of three test matches.
 The three Tests attracted a total of 74,494 fans.
+Due to sponsorship, the series was known as the Lion Red Test Series.

 The Test series was broadcast into Australia via the Seven Network with commentary provided by Graeme Hughes, Graham Lowe and John Monie with recently retired former Australian dual-rugby international Michael O'Connor the sideline reporter.

 Australia

 The Australians, coached by Bob Fulton, had been crowned Rugby League World Cup champions for the 7th time after winning the 1992 Rugby League World Cup final at Wembley Stadium.
 Mal Meninga captained the side in the final two tests of the Trans-Tasman series but was forced to miss the first test after being suspended by the NSWRL for the use of an elbow on Manly-Warringah's Welsh import centre John Devereux in a club game.
 Ironically, Manly's coach was also Australian coach Bob Fulton.
 The captaincy for the first test fell to Meninga's Canberra Raiders team mate and New South Wales captain Laurie Daley.

 The test series took place following the 1993 State of Origin series which was won by NSW.
 Dale Shearer's performances at fullback for Qld saw him earn a test recall in front of well performed World Cup and NSW fullback Tim Brasher (though Shearer had been selected at centre for all 3 Ashes series tests in 1992 but withdrew from all 3 with injury).
 Bradley Clyde, who had not played in the Origin series due to injury was also recalled to the team.